-You can purchase bulk orders of 1-year or 3-year Tags.
+You can purchase bulk orders of one-year or three-year tags.

-Pet Dealer Licenses are issued for anyone who sells more than 2 litters or 20 dogs or cats per year, whichever is greater.
+Pet Dealer Licenses are issued for anyone who sells more than two litters or 20 dogs or cats per year, whichever is greater.

 Animal cruelty is defined as depriving an animal of food, water, shelter or veterinary care.